kjw009/credit-card-underwritting/README.md

 **Why out-of-time?** A random split would allow the model to see future economic conditions during training (e.g. 2022 rate hikes) which inflates performance estimates.
 OOT testing simulates real deployment where the model always scores future applicants it has never seen.

 **Why stratified?** The target is ~65/35 imbalanced.
 Each split is verified to be within ±3% of the overall approval rate.
-If drift is detected, resampling corrects it without breaking the time ordering.

 ---